-Reviews the conditions that gave rise to this dominant twentieth century philosophy and arts movement by considering how its values and aesthetic ideals dominated film, painting, communication, fashion, theater, architecture and move.
-Investigates such thinkers and artists as Freud, Gropius, Mahler, Klimt and Schiele.
+Surveys art works from this dominant twentieth century philosophy and arts movement by considering how its values and aesthetic ideals shaped film, painting, communication, fashion, theatre and architecture.
+Investigates such thinkers and artists as Freud, Gropius, Klimt and Schiele.

 CCCA 205 Popular Hollywood Films of the 1950's